BhargaviPappuru/DataAnalysis_usingSQL/README.md

 # SQL_music_store_Analysis

-#### SQL Project to analyze music store data
+### Objective:
-In this project how to analyze the music playlist database.
-We can examine the dataset with SQL and help the store understand its business growth
+This project will show you how to analyze the  music store database.
+I have examined the dataset with SQL and helped the store understands its business growth by answering simple and complex questions based on geographical growth, purchase power, total revenue, genre performance, music band popularity, best city in terms of revenue, and best customer in terms of purchase rate.
+This analysis will provide great insights to the stakeholders to make the right and effective decisions.

 ### Database and Tools
 - MySQL

+### Concepts used for this Project:
+1. Aggregation functions like sum, average, count
+2. Window functions
+3. Sub-queries
+4. Joins: Self join, Right join, Inner join